Social Media Marketing is a Challenging Factor but a Game-Changer

 This type of marketing paradigm can be traced back to the days of traditional marketing wherein it made sense to market better during the so-called “prime time” and that is why most advertising is done on TV or radio during these times.
 This “shotgun method” of hitting the target found its way into early internet marketing through e-mail marketing and later through search engine optimization (SEO).
 This misconception might be a trap even for those doing social media strategy by focusing more on counting shares, likes, and retweets rather than on coupon and discount downloads, website visitors and interactions, and page conversions.

 Don’t Over-Content with Social Media Marketing

 Another mistake is adding humorous content to attract attention to your page or product.
 The question is whether the humorous content is connected to the product.
 If it has no connection whatsoever and will not contribute one iota to your business objective, then don’t post it.
-All content should be in conjunction to your business objectives.
+All content should be in conjunction with your business objectives.

 The same goes with so-called updated content based on news and other trends presently going around.
-Even subtle topics like news, politics, disasters, etc. that has no connection to the product should be left out.
+Even subtle topics like news, politics, disasters, etc. that have no connection to the product should be left out.
 Let’s face the fact that if your product is peanut butter then it makes no sense to post about the presidential elections on your product page.